BenTata-86/Starbucks-Offer-Success/README.md

 ### Results <a name="results"></a>
-The main findings of the code can be found at the post available [here]
+The main findings of the code can be found at the post available [here].[https://medium.com/@dahoye46/customers-feedback-to-starbucks-offers-c212254ea8d6]

 ### Licensing, Authors, and Acknowledgements <a name="licensing"></a>
 Must give credit to Udacity and Starbucks for the data.